lithnet/ad-password-protection-docs/Installing-the-module.md

 This is the component that contains the logic to test passwords against your policy.
 It is required to be installed to use any of the other functions

 ### Enable password filtering on this computer
 When you select this option, the installer will register the password filter with the local security authority subsystem (LSASS) on the local computer.
 After a reboot, Windows will pass all password changes to the filter for validation.
-Note that you still need an appropriate [[group policy]] configured before the filter will be configured to reject any passwords.
+Note that you still need an appropriate [[group policy|configure group policy]] configured before the filter will be configured to reject any passwords.

 When you select this option on a domain controller, this means that the password filter will process any password change or set operations for any user.
 > Note that as any writable domain controller in a domain can process a password change, the module must be installed on every domain controller.